-Here are the 10 most impressive meals I ate in Los Angeles in 2007, regardless of cuisine or price level.
-I cheated by including neighboring Orange and Ventura Counties for two selections.
+Learn about the Top 10 Los Angeles restaurants I ate at in Los Angeles in 2007, regardless of cuisine or cost.
+I included two restaurants from neighboring Orange and Ventura Counties.
 Deal with it.
-The entries appear by date of consumption.
+Meals appear by date of consumption.

 A four-block stretch of Pioneer Boulevard in Artesia is known as Little India due to its densely packed Indian shops and restaurants.
 Rajdhani is the best Gujarati-style restaurant in the neighborhood.
 It’s all you can eat, different every day, and at $10.99 per person, clearly one of the best meal deals in Southern California.
 It’s also vegetarian, but don’t let that dissuade you.
 Due to the restaurant’s heavy volume, the food remains fresh and vivid.
 A stream of high-energy waiters zipped through the dining hall, ladling and tong-ing food onto large silver platters known as thalis.
 Tart, springy Khandvi were addictive pasta rolls made from chickpea flour, dyed yellow by buttermilk, sprinkled with coriander seeds and shredded coconut.
 Musket ball-shaped pastries known as Kachoris were dense but filled with a delicious pigeon pea and green pea mash.
 Vaal were spiced white beans flavored with cinnamon.
 Palak Paneer combined spiced spinach and firm chunks of whole milk cottage cheese.
 There was a smoky, spice-fused blend of eggplant, peas, and both gold and purple potatoes.
 The breads: Puffy Puri and ghee-painted wheat flatbread called Chapati.
 We were each entitled to a single serving of dessert.
 Gulab Jamun were warm doughnut hole-like orbs of fried milk powder, soaked in cardamom and saffron syrup.
 Even better was Besan Halwa, a hot dish of gritty roasted gram flour, simmered in milk, sugar, and cardamom, and topped with shaved almonds and pistachios.
 Lunch at Rajdhani was so good, I didn’t even miss meat or seafood.